cxandy/KvmOverUsb/README.md

-Upper computer program compatible with non-board video capture card On-board USB-HUB chip, reduce the number of interfaces Single MCU dual USB Device controller, reduce transmission delay The USB-A socket, used for USB expansion of the host side, can connect wireless keyboards, Mouse, USB flash drives, external hard drives, and other USB devices.
+Upper computer program compatible with non-board video capture card On-board USB-HUB chip, reduce the number of interfaces Single MCU dual USB Device controller, reduce transmission delay The USB-A socket, used for USB expansion of the Controller PC, can connect wireless keyboards, Mouse, USB flash drives, external hard drives, and other USB devices.

 ## There are many, many open-source software options to choose from